MW-Mori/ALLBERT/README.md

 The layered architecture therefore developed from both a software-design preference and a physical requirement: as ALLBERT became more autonomous, its software needed a structure that could organize responsibility while reducing the possibility that bad information would lead directly to unsafe movement.

+#### Low-Level Hardware Control

+ALLBERT's software began with its low-level hardware-control code.
+The original program was primarily a Python class containing the BeagleBone Black GPIO pin assignments required to control the robot's motors.
+As the code developed, I wanted to keep the individual GPIO operations organized rather than allowing hardware instructions to become scattered throughout the program.

+I began placing the operations required for particular movements inside dedicated functions.
+Instead of other parts of the program needing to know which GPIO pins must be HIGH or LOW or how PWM should be configured, they could request a movement such as `move_forward()` and allow the hardware-control code to handle the individual operations required to produce that movement.

+I also organized the motors into left and right wheel groups so that common movement operations could work with those groups rather than repeating nearly identical code for each motor.
+This followed a programming principle I already valued: Don't Repeat Yourself (DRY).
+When the same behavior is required in multiple places, I prefer to implement the underlying logic once and reuse it.

+Motor speed introduced another low-level consideration.
+PWM duty-cycle values must remain within their valid range, so I created a `clamp_speed()` function that constrains requested speed values between 0 and 100 before returning them for use by the PWM system.
+This prevents an out-of-range value from being passed directly into the hardware-control library.

+I also introduced a `@safe_method` decorator around low-level movement operations.
+Its purpose is to provide an additional layer of protection around GPIO-related operations so that incorrect data or an exception can be handled rather than allowing a hardware-control operation to fail without being accounted for.

+The result is a low-level layer with a clearly defined responsibility: translate movement requests into the GPIO and PWM operations required by ALLBERT's physical hardware while keeping those hardware-specific details contained within one part of the software.